43081j/43081j.github.io/_drafts/polymer-data-binding.md

 To see what you can specify, see the documentation [here](https://www.polymer-project.org/1.0/api/#Polymer.Base:property-properties).

 One note to make is, if you specify `readOnly: true`, this actually prevents our previously mentioned setter from ever being created.
 It does, however, create a private `_setFoo` method so we can set the value internally still.

+### To gain two-way binding

+To support two-way binding, our element must pass our property down to the child in _curly brackets_.

+Additionally, the child must set `notify: true` on their receiving property and must not set `readOnly: true`.

+The combination of these conditions means that the child can fire change events _upwards_ and the parent can send changes _downwards_.

+Of course, if the child specifies `readOnly: true`, the parent is unable to pass changes _downwards_ to it.
+Similarly, if the child specifies `notify: false`, it won't pass changes _upwards_ to the parent.

 ### Types